 Our favourite outdoor market is Aberfoyle Antique Market in Guelph Ontario.
-One day when hubs was carrying an item back to the car, while I stayed and browsed, he came across a metal tool kit in rough shape.
-He bought it for just a few dollars and hid it in the car so I wouldn’t see it.
+One day when Hubs was carrying an item back to the car, I stayed and browsed.
+Hubs came across a metal tool kit in rough shape.
+He bought it for just a few dollars and hid it in the car.
 Then he repainted it and surprised me with it later.
 I LOVED it, but I couldn’t help but upcycle it for a better purpose.
-If you’re an avid flea marketer like me and hubs, you’d turn the tool kit into a DIY Flea Market Survival Kit so you’d be prepared too!
+If you’re an avid flea marketer like us, you’ll turn the tool kit into a Flea Market Survival Kit too!
 You’ll have everything you need for your next jaunt!

 We love to hit the road on the weekend with just a moment’s notice.
 So it’s a dream to have everything packed away in our kit ready for action.
 We just pop it into the back of the car and head out!